 Designer: Charles and Ray Eames

-There are infinite design lists, but no matter how the style changes, this Eames bentwood lounge chair, born in 1954, is without a doubt the most influential design masterpiece of the twentieth century, as a perfect mix of modern industrial technology and traditional craftsmanship.
+Despite endless design lists, the 1954 Eames bentwood lounge chair remains the most influential design masterpiece of the twentieth century, perfectly blending modern industrial technology with traditional craftsmanship.

 In the twentieth century, the motto "Design for Life" was popular in the design field.
 Charles and Ray Eames were the primary promoters.
 They established furniture design as a new trend as the most significant pioneer designers in the field of modern design.